neutrons/addie/README.md

 $ fastgrdevel.sh /opt/mantid37/bin/mantidpython
 ```

-Similarly, there is a script for windows
+Similarly, there is a script for windows (experimental)
 ```
 fastgrdevel.bat
 ```